malaybaku/VMagicMirror/README_en.md

 ### 4.3.
 Build

+Prepare output folder like `Bin`.
+Following instruction expects the folder name is `Bin`, but of course you can specify other name.

 * In Unity,
     - Specify `Bin` folder for the output.
 * To build WPF project, right click `VMagicMirrorConfig` project on the solution explorer and select `publish`.